-Perfectly located for the shops of Covent Garden and the cinemas of Leicester Square, it was Marilyn Monroe's London hotel of choice and, if you can stretch to the £400-plus nightly fee, it can to become yours.
+Perfectly located for the shops of Covent Garden and the cinemas of Leicester Square, the Savoy was Marilyn Monroe's London hotel of choice.

-The acclaimed Savoy Grill -- now in the hands of acerbic celebrity chef Gordon Ramsay (do not expect the steaks to be as blue as his language) -- can be expensive, but is not overpriced.
+The acclaimed Savoy Grill -- in the hands of celebrity chef Gordon Ramsay (do not expect the steaks to be as blue as his language) -- can be expensive but is not overpriced.

 Charlotte Street Hotel

 Situated in London's media neighborhood just north of Soho, this former dental hospital now contains 52 individually designed rooms, including loft and penthouse suites.
 The huge, comfortable beds and trademark polished granite and oak bathrooms are suitably indulgent, and some rooms have luxuriously high ceilings.

 If you can afford it, go for one of the split-level loft suites.
 Among other things they feature TVs in the bathroom.